Deliberation: How We Make Strategic Writing Choices

 It’s time to address the most infamous punctuation meme of all:

 Commas are punctuation heroes in more than one sense.
 Not only do they save the lives of everyone invited to dinner, they also fill in for a lot of their fellow punctuation marks to give the other guys a break.
 They’re the ultimate substitutes, ready to jump in at a moment’s notice.
 They also do their job humbly, de-emphasizing the punctuation’s role in the sentence.
 We use them when we don’t want to call attention to the structure.

 The hardest part is identifying which comma is doing what.
 They’re like little elves, small and identical and busy-at-work everywhere.
 At first, it’s tough to tell a clause elf from a parenthetical elf from a series elf from a quotation elf, so they are highlighted below to help you spot them.

 The Clause Comma

 A clause comma substitutes for a period or semicolon, yet it needs a buddy.
-A semicolon would only imply a connection, but a clause comma spells out the connection using one of its FANBOYS.
+A semicolon implies a connection, but a clause comma spells it out directly using one of its FANBOYS.
 FANBOYS is an acronym for seven connector words you can choose from, and they are for, and, nor, but, or, yet, so.
 Comma + connector work as a team, so they’re strong enough to hold two statements together.

 The Parenthetical Comma